 Hospitality is the act of loving and giving healing space to our neighbors, all of our neighbors, including ourselves.
 Hospitality is an embodiment of the belief that each person has innate dignity and is worthy of honor.

-Hospitality is what makes a classical liberal arts education and its end goal come to pass.
-Through hospitality, we make space for each person to learn, heal, not-know, wrestle, experience victory and failure, discuss, and connect.
+Hospitality makes a classical liberal arts education and its end goal come to pass.
+We make space for each person through hospitality to learn, heal, not-know, wrestle, experience victory and failure, discuss, and connect.
 It includes a lot of mess and mystery, beauty, form and freedom, courage, humility, and openness.
-Hospitality is the foundation for the trust and comfort required if we want to experience real learning, freedom, and healing.
-It is woven throughout every experience at Paideia, to the best of our ability.
+Hospitality is the foundation for the trust required to experience real learning, freedom, and healing.
+It is woven throughout every experience at Paideia Academics.